autocrypt/autocrypt/doc/mua-internals.rst

 Per-peer state
 --------------

-For each peer, an INBOME-aware MUA will store the timestamp and value of the ``INBOME-Encryption`` header value it saw from the last message from that peer.
+For each peer, an Autocrypt-aware MUA will store the timestamp and value of the ``Autocrypt`` header value it saw from the last message from that peer.

 Peers are distingished by canonicalized e-mail address.
 If an MUA has an address book, it is likely to separate contacts by human identity, and each identity might have multiple e-mail addresses.
-However, INBOME-enabled MUAs treat separate e-mail addresses (even when we know they belong to the same person) as distinct for the purposes of storing state.
+However, Autocrypt-enabled MUAs treat separate e-mail addresses (even when we know they belong to the same person) as distinct for the purposes of storing state.

 core operations
 ------------------

-For the time being, INBOME mandates that clients always add an ``INBOME-Encryption`` header.
-This makes it trivial for MUAs which receive mails to determine if the other side supports INBOME or not.
+For the time being, Autocrypt mandates that clients always add an ``Autocrypt`` header.
+This makes it trivial for MUAs which receive mails to determine if the other side supports Autocrypt or not.

 In order to better understand how MUAs process and use this encryption info we talk about two conceptual core operations:

-- ``scan_incoming(mime_mail)``: update local INBOME state from incoming mail.
+- ``scan_incoming(mime_mail)``: update local Autocrypt state from incoming mail.

 - ``get_encrypt_key(recipient_address)``: Return encryption key or
   None for recipient_address.

 The ``scan_incoming`` function sees the full incoming :rfc:`822` message.
 It will not neccessarily see messages in the order in which they were sent.
 In order to keep track of the "latest" mail from a peer it will associate a timestamp with each message.
-This is computed from the Date header or, if that lies in the future, is taken to be the current time. ``scan_incoming`` will update a peer's inbome info in either one of these cases:
+This is computed from the Date header or, if that lies in the future, is taken to be the current time. ``scan_incoming`` will update a peer's Autocrypt info in either one of these cases:

 - it never saw an earlier mail from that peer
 - it saw a mail earlier but it's recorded timestamp preceded the current timestamp

 The ``get_encrypt_key`` function will return an encryption key it scanned from an earlier mail if and only if the last mail from the peer contained that info.

 State will be stored and queried using `address canonicalization`_.